 PEN Perth has adopted these six imprisoned and at risk writers as the focus of our advocacy, raising awareness of their cases and calling for justice.
-While we recognise that many others face similar injustices, we have chosen to highlight these individuals to amplify their voices and stories.
+While we recognise that many others face similar injustices, we have chosen to highlight these individuals in the Asia-Pacific region to amplify their voices and stories.

 Pham Doan Trang (Vietnam)

 Writer, publisher, journalist and pro-democracy activist.
 Arrested in October 2020 and currently serving a nine-year prison sentence.
+Despite international recognition and sustained advocacy, Trang remains imprisoned, emblematic of Vietnam’s ongoing crackdown on free expression.
 Find more information.

 Narges Mohammadi (Iran)